schrepfler/sequence-diagram-generator/README.md

 TODO
 =======

+* Full lines seem not to be rendered, check with nightmare team or phantom or js-sequence-diagram project
+* Start using the diagram object to create the svg rather than drive it from markup.
-Full lines seem not to be rendered, check with nightmare team or phantom or js-sequence-diagram project Make the flow where the template is vanilla text file which then gets injected using handlebars in the proper place npm-ise and publish
+* Make the flow where the template is vanilla text file which then gets injected using handlebars in the proper place
+* npm-ise and publish
-Use handlebars to inject text above and below the diagram.
+* Use handlebars to inject text above and below the diagram.
-See if libs can be fetched as deps
+* See if libs can be fetched as deps